Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 - You can now click the refresh button (still in the Machine tab) on the Update Manager tile.

-- You will see a new crownest line appear.
+- You will see a new crowsnest line appear.

 <br />